techrahulG/mageento_1_setup/README.md

       build: .

-after building Dockerfile this will tag image with name and container
+after building Dockerfile this will tag image with name

     image: 'rahuldock16/magento'